zhoujianling/PointCloudUtilities/README.md

 ### OffReader
 You can use *OffReader* to get point cloud data from *OFF* file.

 Define the entity class as you did in [PlyReader](#PlyReader).
-Annotate the getters of vertex data of face data with *\@ReadFromOff*, see following code snippet:
+Annotate the getters of vertex data or face data with *\@ReadFromOff*, see following code snippet:

 ```java
 public class PolygonMesh3f {